scpederzani/proxy_syste_modelling_workshop_2025/resources.md

-# Ressources for project work
+# Resources for project work

 ## Gridded climate data
 In your projects you can use several types of climate data inputs, often from gridded products.
 Data that I have used frequently up to now are: